 Regulators may alternatively opt to evaluate the academic qualifications of experienced practitioners through a review of their engineering work experience.
 Such an evaluation allows senior practitioners to demonstrate that they have the knowledge, skills and level of judgement required to practise engineering competently.
 Each regulator decides whether or not an experience review is an appropriate way to assess the academic qualifications of practitioners.

 Individual regulators define the work experience requirement in their jurisdiction, as well as the process to assess how the requirement is met.

-Currently, before being admitted to practice, it is required that applicants demonstrate at least four years of relevant experience (three years in Québec).
+Currently, before being admitted to practice, it is required that applicants demonstrate at least four years of relevant experience (two years in Québec).
 In addition to measuring an applicant’s ability to practise engineering, the work experience assessment process seeks to confirm that the applicant has a certain level of knowledge of local engineering laws, practices, standards, customs, culture, codes, conditions, climate and technology.
 Instead of a time-based requirement, many of the regulators are moving toward a competency-based assessment process.
 In this case, specific competencies must be demonstrated (refer to Appendix A).
 Most jurisdictions offer an Engineer-in-training (EIT) program, completion of which normally fulfills the majority of this requirement.
 For more information, please see the Public guideline for the engineer-in-training program.